 Structure of the course

-Laboratory experimentation will require each tem to meet at least one per week with their respective research mentor to perform prescribed research activities.
+Laboratory experimentation will require each team to meet at least once per week with their respective research mentor to perform prescribed research activities.

 Anticipated outcomes of the course